FIT2082/28760700_RESEARCH_NOTEBOOK/week9.md

 Now I have to plan all of the POI's and then create holes for the touch sensors.
 For now I believe holes with a radius of 2.5mm should suffice.

+I have made the stalls, lifts, toilets and retail all POI's so that we may have touch sensors with information there.
+For the platforms, including platform 12 and 13 with the entrance next to retail, the touch sensors will be on the 'floor' of the model and so I will have to incorperate that into the laser cutting design.